 Tie some of the bundles around the top half of the wreath with floral wire, overlapping them at the ends to hide the wire.

 When you've covered the top half of the wreath, switch directions and attach the bundles around the bottom half facing in the opposite direction.

 Once you've covered the entire wreath, cut a long piece of ribbon and tie it at the halfway point to conceal where the floral bundles switch directions.
 You may also need to tuck a few more loose sprigs of florals around the ribbon to fill it out more.

-We think the wreath with a crystal makes a very bewitching addition to your Halloween decor.
+We think the wreath with a crystal makes a very bewitching addition to your fall decor.